DARMA-tasking/checkpoint-member-analyzer/README.md

 A compilation database can be generated for a cmake project by defining a cmake variable for that project.
 Set `-DCMAKE_EXPORT_COMPILE_COMMANDS=1` while configuring the project that is going to be sanitized.
+When that variable is set, the JSON compilation database will be generated in the cmake build directory with the file name `compile_commands.json`.

 ### Example
 ```shell